FAQs & How to Apply

 What is the total time commitment for the program?

-The program will be a blend of in-person and vitual connection.
+The program will be a blend of in-person and virtual connection.
 OGS will follow all current COVID-19 protocols at in-person events.
+We will be observing and adjusting as needed.

 Who should apply?